Texts in Conversation

 Hebrew Bible

 17 But to Adam he said, “Because you obeyed the voice of52 your wife and ate from the tree about which I commanded you, ‘You must not eat from it,’ the ground is cursed because of you; in painful toil you will eat of it all the days of your life.
-18 It will produce thorns and thistles for you, but you will eat the grain of the field.
-19 By the sweat of your brow you will eat food until you return to the ground, for out of it you were taken; for you are dust, and to dust you will return.”
+18 It will produce thorns and thistles for you, but you will eat the grass of the field.
+19 By the sweat of your brow you will eat bread until you return to the ground, for out of it you were taken; for you are dust, and to dust you will return.”

 Philo Allegorical Interpretation 3.251